Ralf-A/Steam-API-Scraper/README.md

 # Steam API Investment Tracker

 ## Overview
 The **Steam API Investment Tracker** is a streamlined tool designed to help you monitor and analyze your investment portfolio on the Steam Market.
 With just a simple CSV input, this program fetches the latest median prices for each of your items and calculates the total Profit and Loss (PNL) of your investments.
+Currently designed to use CS2's market - game ID of 730, which can be manually adjusted.

 ## Features
 - **Easy Input**: Provide your investment data in a CSV file named `input.csv` using the format: `Item,QTY,Purchase price`.